somhi/NeoGeo_FPGA/mist/README.md

 ## Limitations
 The original Neo Geo system has big RAM/ROM memories, which don't fit into the BRAM of the MiST's FPGA.
 A new SDRAM controller was written, which can read one 64 bit and one 32 bit word simultaneously in just 12 cycles using bank interleaving, and running at 120MHz.
+Later on, it was replaced by a 96MHz variant reading two 32 bit words in 8 cycles.
 Both 32MiB and 64MiB equipped MiSTs are supported, the later obviously can load more games.

 The limitation of ROM sizes for both variants: